topeogunleye/Portfolio/README.md

 - stylelint

 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow the steps in Setup below.

 ### Prerequisites
 Basic knowledge of HTML, CSS, and JavaScript.